GaleJames-creator/gale-james/Samples/Webhooks/How-to-guides/How-to-manage-webhooks-using-the-Admin-UI.md

 ## Creating a webhook

+Creating a webhook allows your system to receive real-time notifications from the service, enabling you to automate and enhance your processes.
+Whether you're tracking subscription updates, inventory statuses, or other events, setting up a webhook is straightforward: open your firewall to the service IPs, create the webhook in your service project, and configure your system to respond to the events.
+Follow these simple steps to get started.

 You can create a webhook to send notifications in three easy steps:

-### Step 1: Open your firewall to trusted Digital River IP addresses
+### Step 1: Open your firewall to trusted service IP addresses
 To receive webhook notifications from service, you must open your firewalls to all trusted service IP addresses listed in the Payment API safelist.
 See the Payment API Safelist section for trusted service IP addresses.